berenied/dsa210-term-project/README.md

 03_machine_learning_analysis.ipynb
 ```

-The notebooks use the raw data files in `data/raw/` and create or use processed files in `data/processed/`.
+The notebooks use the files in `data/raw/` for data preparation and the cleaned files in `data/processed/` for EDA, hypothesis testing, survey summaries, traffic context, and machine learning analysis.